-Construction of the wall commenced in June 2007, with the first wall sections being put in place along a central section of the wall opposite the end of Te Akau Road.
-Installation of wall sections then proceeded north and south from this central section.
-The boat ramp near the Ohau Channel mouth (at the south-western corner of survey area T1 - see Section 4 and Figure 2) functioned as a construction site, and activity occurring there included use of cranes, generators, power tools and welding equipment, and related vehicle and boat movements.
+Construction of the wall commenced in June 2007, with the first sections being put in place along a central section of the wall.
+Installation then proceeded north and south from this central section.
+The boat ramp near the Ohau Channel mouth (at the southwestern corner of survey area T1 - see Section 4 and Figure 2) was used as a construction site, and activity there included use of cranes, generators, power tools and welding equipment, and related vehicle and boat movements.